Rapteon/i3-skyBlue-config/README.md

 	I have provided configuration files for both (dmenu and roxi) && (i3status and i3blocks).
 	*You only need one from each, i.e one of dmenu/roxi and one of i3status/i3blocks*

-### These are the dependencies for the best experience:
+### These are the dependencies for best experience:

 	*	dmenu
 	*	i3status